MindscapeHQ/raygun4xamarin-samples/README.md

  * Xamarin.Android 8.0
  * Xamarin.iOS 10.0

-## Initialisation
+## Initialize RaygunClient

-The initialisation of Raygun must occur early in the apps initial startup phase.
-We recommend doing this in the constructor of your Application class.
-Using the static `Init` method will also ensure a shared `RaygunClient` instance is available through the static `Current` property on the `RaygunClient` class.
+In the constructor of the `App` class in your base project, call the static `RaygunClient.Init()` method with your app API key.
+Using the static `Init` method will ensure a shared `RaygunClient` instance is available through the static property `Current`.

+In `App.cs:`

 ``` csharp
 public partial class App : Application